Analyzing and Combining Iowa Employment and Consumer Price Index Socrata Datasets

 [series] section for both fields by specifying the respective entity and metric names.
 Next, use

 [tags] settings to display more specific information, in this case federal government data.
-Finally, specify a Dual Axis setting.
+Finally, include an

 The resulting visualization is shown below:

 Over time, despite the fact that the total number of employees has decreased, the total employee compensation has increased.
 The number of federal government employees in the state decreased from 20,300 to 17,700 but the total compensation increased from $999,528,000 to $1,629,778,000.